-These fun shoes/slippers stay on well, even on active feet, and with 7 different animals to choose from you can make a different pair for each day of the week!
-Using less than 1/4 yard/metre they a great scrap buster.
+These sweet baby shoes/slippers stay on well, even on active little feet, and with 7 different animals to choose from you can make a different pair for each day of the week!
+A lovely baby shower gift and a great scrap buster.

 Make them from warm fabrics for cosy slippers, or lightweight fabrics for summer shoes.